KASUYA Six Town Koryu Quilt No KaiCraft/Demonstration

 The Nagaoka Festival Grand Fireworks Show is held annually on August 2nd and 3rd against the backdrop of the Shinano, the longest river in Japan.
 At our booth, you’ll be able to experience Nagaoka Fireworks with a VR device as if you were viewing real fireworks.
-Visitors can also enjoy tasting some of Nagaoka’s Sake, a regional specialty of which we are proud, and seeing Yamakoshi’s Nishikigoi, multicolored ornamental carp, swimming gracefully.
-On March 11th, the final day of the Honolulu Festival, Nagaoka Fireworks will bloom in the night sky over Waikiki beach.
+Visitors can also enjoy tasting some of Nagaoka’s Japanese sake, a regional specialty of which we are proud, and seeing Nishikigoi originated from Nagaoka, multicolored ornamental carp, swimming gracefully.
+On March 10th, the final day of the Honolulu Festival, Nagaoka Fireworks will bloom in the night sky over Waikiki beach.

 Hawaii Taiwanese Center / Lucoral MuseumCraft/Demonstration

 “Parade: 1) Taiwanese puppets that were a gift from the city of Kaohsiung, Taiwan to the City of Honolulu.
 These puppets chase away evil spirits and brings happiness, health and good wishes to the Hawaii community; 2) Traditional puppet show and clothing from Taiwan; 3) Naluwa Dance Group from Mandarin Academy Booth: DIY arts & crafts and jewelry related to shared Taiwanese and Hawaiian culture”